-How can students develop an interest in disliked subjects
+How can students develop an interest

 Unlocking Potential: Strategies for Cultivating Interest in Disliked Subjects Among Students